delphidabbler/vied/Docs/vi-file-format.md

 * Key/value pairs are stored in the format `key=value`.
 Keys with no values are written `key=`.
 * Each section name and key/value pair must be appear on a line on its own.
 * Section and key names are case sensitive.
-* Sections may appear in any order
+* Sections may appear in any order.

 There are five pre-defined sections: